You don't need special tech skills to start building your ideas today!

 Presentation or it didn't happen!

-It's now time to present our results of the day and the learning journey we went on to get there to an audience of our peers and our stake-holders.
+It's now time to present our results of the day and the learning journey we went on to get there to an audience of peers and stake-holders (e.g. educational faculty, company department heads, support program managers, etc).

 To keep things nice and easy (comparable and on time), we are going to be using a provided preset format of a few slides to tell our stories.